Global warming

 Tips: A website’s address (URL) can give you a hint about how reliable it is.
 Look for addresses in the results that include .gov or .edu in the URL.
 These are quality sites from overseas government or educational organisations.

-• Go to Browse Issues from the tabs at the top of the page and scroll down to select Global warming from the list of topics.
+Go to Browse Issues from the tabs at the top of the page and look for Global warming in the list of topics.

 Tips: Searches on EPIC databases come up with lots of related articles, videos, audio and other media.
 We recommend you explore them to learn more about a topic.

-• The other way to find information if by looking under the heading Energy and Environmentalism, then choosing the link to Global Warming and Climate Change.
+The other way to find information is by looking under the heading Energy and Environmentalism, then choosing the link to Global Warming and Climate Change.

-This EPIC resources is full of science information for students covering a wide range of topics, including causes of global warming such as the greenhouse effect.
+This EPIC resource is full of science information for students covering a wide range of topics, including causes of global warming such as the greenhouse effect.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!